pyta-uoft/website/index.md

 ### Unnecessary pass (W0107) {#W0107}

 This error occurs when a [`pass` statement][`pass` statements] is used that can be avoided (or has no effect). `pass` statements should only be used to fill what would otherwise be an empty code block, since code blocks cannot be empty in Python.
-Some examples of appropriate uses of `pass` can be found [here][StackOverflow: How To Use The Pass Statement In Python].

 ~~~~ {include="W0107_unnecessary_pass"}
 ~~~~

 In the above example, the `pass` statement is "unnecessary" as the program's effect is not changed if `pass` is removed.

+**See also:**

+- [StackOverflow: How To Use The Pass Statement In Python]

 ## Documentation and naming